 - Participating in supervision

-- Reflecting theologically on the readings, discussions and personal experience
+- Reflecting on and discussing your readings and personal experience

-- Read three books prior to the first session of the seminar (it may be best to read them in the following order):
+- Read three books prior to the first session of the seminar:

 - Sue Pickering, Spiritual Direction: A Practical Introduction (Canterbury Press, 2011)